jbcoe/iso_cpp_decay_ref/paper.md

 ## References

-[P00433R0] Mike Spertus & Walter E. Brown, _"Toward a resolution of US7 and US14: Integrating template deduction for class templates into the standard library"_
+[P00433R0] Mike Spertus & Walter E. Brown,
+_"Toward a resolution of US7 and US14:
+Integrating template deduction for class templates into the standard library"_, 2016-10-16.